 Classic side dishes should complement the main dishes while also serving as a snack for guests who don't want a meal.

-- Salad bar: Serve up a classic iceberg lettuce salad with a choice of toppings like tomatoes, carrots, and cucumbers.
+- Salad bar: For a super-simple side dish, serve up a classic iceberg lettuce salad with a choice of toppings like tomatoes, carrots, and cucumbers.
 Offer a variety of salad dressing options as well.

-- Fruit: Stick with the classic theme by serving a fruit salad, but give it a modern twist by serving it in carved watermelon.
+- Fruit: Stick with the classic theme by serving a fruit salad, but give it a modern twist by serving it in carved watermelon decorated to indicate the baby's gender (if known).

 Breakfast menus often include specialty baked goods.
 Be sure to serve butter, jam and similar toppings with a tray of scones, croissants or other pastries.
 Consider featuring a couple sweeter selections like muffins, or traditional homemade cinnamon rolls.